lintool/art-science-empirical-cs-2023f/project-vis.md

 Does this tell us something about the types of research that are recognized and rewarded by the ACM?

-[**What are the top Canadian universities for AI research?**](https://lintool.github.io/csranking-aica/) This is a visualization created by [Alan Wu](https://wuliwei.xyz/), a Ph.D. student in [WatVis Lab](http://www.jeffjianzhao.com/), under my guidance.
+[**What are the top Canadian universities for AI research?**](https://lintool.github.io/csranking-aica/) This is a visualization created by Alan Wu from the [WatVis Lab](http://www.jeffjianzhao.com/) under my guidance.
 The goal is quite straightforward: this visualization tries to answer the question, "What are the top Canadian universities for AI research?" based on data from [CSRankings](http://csrankings.org/).

 [**Big Cows 🐮: Information Retrieval**](https://lintool.github.io/bigcows/index-ir.html).